History, tourist information, and nearby accommodation

 Gerald was a Norman lord, one of the influx of Normans into south Wales in the decades following the Battle of Hastings.
 Gerald gained the manor at Carew as a dowry gift when he married Nest, a legendary Welsh beauty.
 Marrying such a beautiful woman did have its drawbacks, however.

-By the 13th century it seems that a stone structure had replaced the earlier timber pallisade.
+By the 13th century it seems that a stone structure had replaced the earlier timber palisade.
 Certainly at least some of the castle was stone when King John briefly seized Carew on his way to Ireland in 1212.
-The Carew family retained ownership, and rebuilt the castle to create the foundation of the fortress we can see today.
+The Carew family retained ownership and rebuilt the castle to create the foundation of the fortress we can see today.

 - Pair of 13th century towers

 - Imposing north wing, overlooking the wide mill pond

 - Working 19th century tidal mill

 - Ghosts galore - including a spectral ape